 Requirements vary and some are need based.
 Here are a few to check out:

 - Inheritance of Hope awards a $1,000 scholarship to a college-bound high school senior who is living with a terminally ill parent.
 Click Here

-- United Cancer Survivors of America offers a $1,000 scholarship to a high school senior whose parent fought the battle of cancer during the student’s four years of high school and is still alive.
-The parent is also awarded $1,000.
+- United Cancer Survivors of America offers a scholarship to a high school senior whose parent fought the battle of cancer during the student’s four years of high school and is still living.
+The student must be nominated by a teacher or coach.
 Click Here

 - Life Lessons Scholarship Program offers several scholarships, including a grand prize of $10,000, to college-bound high school seniors and college students who submit essays or videos about how the death of a parent impacted their lives.
 Click Here